These loans for health professionals were designed to support Maine students and help meet Maine’s workforce needs.

 Renewals

-Yes!
-Loans are renewable if funding is available.
-To receive funding, the online renewal application must be completed on or before May 31.
+Loans are renewable provided funding is available.
+To apply, the online renewal application must be completed on or before May 31.
 The FAFSA must be filed by May 31.

 FAME emails renewal application links to current recipients by the end of February.
 Please make sure we have a current email address on file.